vikramnitin9/qwen_humaneval/README.md

 Task ID: HumanEval/2
 ...
 ```
+The solutions will be written to `output/solutions.jsonl`.
 Once this is done, run evaluation
 ```bash
 bash run_eval.sh
 ```